helium/HIP/0077-solana-parameters.md

 ## Decimals for IOT and MOBILE

 Solana uses a 64 bit unsigned integer (`u64`) to represent token amounts.
 The maximum value a `u64` can hold is `18,446,744,073,709,551,615`.
 On the Helium L1 tokens are represented by `bones` where 1 full token is defined as 10^8 `bones`.
 The expected maximum supply of the MOBILE subDAO is 223.25B MOBILE which is larger than the `u64` can hold with 8 decimals.
 The limitations of the `u64` would mean that the maximum supply would be capped at 184.46B MOBILE.
-To remedy this problem we propose that the smallest denominator of the tokens, `bones`, is redefined to 10^-6 or 6 decimals.
+To remedy this problem we propose that the amount of decimals for MOBILE and IOT tokens will be 6.
 Existing token balances will be bankers rounded to the nearest token with 6 decimals of precision.

 We propose that the amount of decimals of a subDAO token can be autonomously decided by the subDAO with the limitation that the maximum supply must fit inside a `u64` at the proposed precision.